glowcouch/social-studies-notes/pages/Migration___Essay___Plan.md

 	- {{embed ((66d4d939-a049-4158-8731-e1e5d9c6f1de))}}
 - # P3 - Terrorism & impact on culture
 	- {{embed ((66d4d99e-8563-4337-a0f1-f70f89893dde))}}
+	- ## Culture
-	- Having migrants makes the country more
+		- Having migrants makes the country more diverse.
+			- (This is not a bad thing)
+		- People from other countries will have business connections to their origin country.
 - # Conclusion